Patient Rights, Privacy, and Confidentiality Notice

 Questions and Requests for Information

-Questions, requests for information, and other inquiries under this Notice should be directed to us as follows:
+Questions, requests for information, and other inquiries under this patient rights, privacy, and confidentiality notice should be directed to us as follows:

 Origins Behavioral HealthCare, LLC